dexe-network/DeXe-Protocol/docs/Protocol/UserGuide/CreateProposal.md

 <img src="../img/userGuideCreateProposal/userGuideImg_TokenDistribution.png" height="400" />

-The user should enter the proposal name, and description, and select which token and the amount that is going to be distributed among **DAO** members.
+The user should enter the proposal name, and description, and select which token and the amount that is going to be distributed among the **DAO** members.

 <img src="../img/userGuideCreateProposal/userGuideImg_TokenDistributionBasic.png" height="350" />